enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

 6. In the Validation screen, write down the **CNAME** and **Value**.
 It should be added at **Record Set** in **Route 53**
 7. Go to **Route 53** service page, and select the Domain Name that you created in **Hosted zones**.
 8. Confirm your Domain Name and click **Create Record Set**.
 Type the name (ex.d9adda5310e966972278ac904b34446c) that you copied from ACM in **Name** field, select **CNAME** type, change the TTL to **60**, and add value (ex.a01ddf21e30afcd1076a0f2262621d44.tljzshvwok.acm-validations.aws.) that you copied from ACM in **Value** field.
 Then **Save Record Set**.
+It will take about 10mins, so you can keep the next steps first.
 <!-- 6.
 A validation email will be sent to the email address configured for the
    domain.
 Ensure that you received this email and click the validation link before moving on.
 Now click **Continue** (it is also possible to use DNS validation to issue the certificate as well - follow the instructions on the screen if you choose/need to validate this way) -->
-9. Once you have confirmed your certificate, it will appear as `Issued` in your list of certificates.
-10. Repeat steps 2-5 again in your second region, ap-southeast-1.
+9. Repeat steps 2-5 again in your second region, ap-southeast-1.
 The CNAME and Value are the same for the validation, so it will be automatically issued when the Ireland certification is confirmed.
+10. Once you have confirmed your certificate, it will appear as `Issued` in your list of certificates.

 ### 3.3 Configure custom domains on each API, in each region